-Under this legal framework, on January 27, 2011, the Boards of Directors of "la Caixa", Criteria CaixaCorp, SA ("Criteria") and MicroBank de "la Caixa", SA ("MicroBank") entered into a framework agreement (the "Framework Agreement") entailing the reorganization of the "la Caixa" Group in order to adapt to the new demands of national and international regulations and, specifically, to the new requirements of the Basel Committee on Banking Supervision (Basel III).
-The structure designed enables "la Caixa" to indirectly carry out its financial activity while upholding its commitment to social welfare.
+Under this legal framework, on January 27, 2011, the Boards of Directors of "la Caixa," Criteria CaixaCorp, SA ("Criteria") and MicroBank de "la Caixa", SA ("MicroBank") entered into a framework agreement (the "Framework Agreement") entailing the reorganization of the "la Caixa" Group in order to adapt to the new demands of national and international regulations and, specifically, to the new requirements of the Basel Committee on Banking Supervision (Basel III).
+The structure designed enables "la Caixa" to indirectly carry out its financial activity while continuing to comply with its social welfare purposes.